Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: An informal introduction

-Here, $\sigma:\R\to\R$ is a nice function, $t>0$ denotes the time variable, $x\in G$ is the space variable for a nice state space $G$---such as $\R$, $\Z^d$, or $[0\,,1]$---and the initial value $u_0:G\to\R$ is non random and well behaved.
-The operator $\mathscr{L}$ acts on the variable $x$ only, and denotes the generator of a nice Markov process on $G$, and $\xi$ denotes space-time white noise on $(0\,,\infty)\times G$.
-The number $\lambda$ is a positive parameter; this is the so called \emph{level of the noise}.
+Consider a stochastic heat equation of the form { } Here, $\sigma\dvtx \R\to\R$ is a Lipschitz continuous function, $t>0$ denotes the time variable, $x\in G$ is the space variable, for a locally compact Hausdorff Abelian group $G$---such as $\R$, $\mathbf{Z}^d$, or $[0,1]$---and the initial value $u_0\dvtx G\to\R$ is nonrandom and well behaved.
+The operator $\mathscr{L}$ acts on the variable $x$ only, and denotes the generator of a L\'evy process on $G$, and $\xi$ denotes space--time white noise on $(0,\infty)\times G$ whose control measure is the restriction of the Haar measure on $\R\times G$ to $(0,\infty)\times G$.
+The number $\lambda$ is a positive parameter; this is the so-called \emph{level of the noise}.

 In this paper, we study the ``noisy case.''
 That is when $\lambda$ is a large quantity.
-The case that $\lambda$ is small is also interesting; see for example the deep theory of Freidlin and Wentzel \cite{Freidlin}.
+The case that $\lambda$ is small is also interesting; see, for example, the deep theory of Freidlin and Wentzel \cite{Freidlin}.

-We will consider only examples of (SHE) that are \emph{intermittent}.
+We will consider only examples of (\ref{SHE}) that are \emph{intermittent}.
 Intuitively speaking, ``intermittency'' is the property that the solution $u_t(x)$ develops extreme oscillations at some values of $x$, typically when $t$ is large.
-Intermittency was announced first (1949) by Batchelor and Townsend in a WHO conference in Vienna; \cite{BatchelorTownsend} and slightly later by Emmons \cite{Emmons} in the context of boundary-layer turbulence.
+Intermittency was announced first (1949) by Batchelor and Townsend in a WHO conference in Vienna~\cite{BatchelorTownsend}, and slightly later by Emmons~\cite{Emmons} in the context of boundary-layer turbulence.
 Ever since that time, intermittency has been observed in an enormous number of scientific disciplines.
-Shortly we will point to concrete instances in theoretical physics.
+Shortly, we will point to concrete instances in theoretical physics.
 In the mean time, let us also mention that, in neuroscience, intermittency is observed as ``spikes'' in neural activity.
-[Tuckwell \cite{Tuckwell} contains a gentle introduction to SPDEs in neuroscience.]
+(Tuckwell \cite{Tuckwell} contains a gentle introduction to SPDEs in neuroscience.)
 And in finance, intermittency is usually associated with financial ``shocks.''

-The standard mathematical definition of intermittency (see Molchanov \cite{Molch91} and Zeldovich et al \cite{ZRS}) is that
+The standard mathematical definition of intermittency (see Molchanov \cite{Molch91} and Zeldovich et al. \cite{ZRS}) is that

-where $\gamma$ denotes any reasonable choice of a so-called Lyapunov exponents of the moments of the energy of the solution: We may use either
+where $\gamma$ denotes any reasonable choice of a so-called Lyapunov exponent of the moments of the energy of the solution: we may use either